Ernesto Espinoza

-Ernesto "Moe" Espinoza Vázquez (born May 11, 1999) is an American soccer player who plays as a winger for Chattanooga Red Wolves SC in USL League One.
+Ernesto "Moe" Espinoza Vázquez (born May 11, 1999) is an American soccer player who plays as a winger.

 Career

-Espinoza played club soccer with local side Nomads SC, before moving to the academy team for Liga MX side Tijuana.
+A native of San Ysidro, San Diego, Espinoza played club soccer with local side Nomads SC, before moving to the academy team for Liga MX side Tijuana.
 Here he played at various youth levels, also appearing the team's third-division reserve team Tijuana Premier, making eight appearances and scoring a single goal.
 He left Tijuana in 2019.

 Espinoza had a short spell with amateur side Chula Vista FC in the SoCal Premier League, before signing with NISA club San Diego 1904 ahead of their inaugural season.
 He went on to appear 22 times for San Diego over three seasons, scoring two goals and tallying four assists.

 On March 31, 2022, Espinoza signed with USL League One club Chattanooga Red Wolves ahead of their 2022 season.
 He debuted for the Red Wolves on April 2, 2022, appearing as a 66th–minute substitute during a 1–1 draw with Forward Madison.

+On March 9, 2024, Espinoza signed with USL League One's Central Valley Fuego.